Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

 When we have a lower bound on $\chi$ rather than an exact functional form, we can still obtain a lower bound on energy consumption. \begin{lemma} Let energy-failure functions $\chi_1$ and $\chi_2$ be physical and $\chi_1(e) \le \chi_2(e)$ for all $e$.
 For gates with $\chi_1$ if there exists no $\delta$-reliable circuit $G_g$ for a formula $F$ with total energy consumption no more than $E$, then the same is true for $\chi_2$ gates. \end{lemma} \begin{IEEEproof} The result follows by noting that if a per-gate energy $e_2$ in case of $\chi_2$ achieves $\delta$-reliability, then by the monotonicity of $\chi_1$ and $\chi_2$, the dominance between them, and condition \eqref{eq:uniformCond2}, $e_2$ energy per gate achieves $\delta$-reliability in case of $\chi_1$ gates. \end{IEEEproof} Thus, if we have a lower bound on $\chi$, we can find the fundamental lower bound on energy consumption.
-This is useful in scenarios where the device physics are not tractable and an exact functional form is hard to derive.
-Here we use this property to make an interesting generic observation about a broad class of energy-failure functions.
+This is useful when device physics are not tractable and an exact functional form is unknown.
+Here we use this property to make an interesting generic observation about a broad class of $\chi$ functions.

 Note that the exponential function $\epsilon = \epsilon_0 \exp(-c e)$ lower bounds polynomial and stretched exponential functions.
 Thus, by Lemma \ref{lem:ChiEMonotone}, the exponential function can be used to obtain a lower bound on energy consumption for all sub-exponential energy-failure functions.
 Since energy-failure functions for many devices fall in the sub-exponential class and the exponential energy-failure function is also a fundamental thermodynamic limit for CMOS technologies, we can obtain a generic bound using exponential functions.